nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ## Abstract

-This document describes the addition of the syscalls during the CKB2023.
+This document describes the addition of the syscalls during the CKB Meepo hardfork.
 This update significantly enhances the flexibility of CKB Script.

 ## Introduction